 Everyone gets stuck in their ways and their own expectations, and it’s easy to stay that way.
 On the road, you have to learn to cope when things go awry.
 For your kids, that might mean learning to try some new foods they’ve never seen or heard of before (even if they don’t love everything).

-On a recent trip, our almost-2-year-old daughter unexpectedly had her first night in a “big girl” bed when a well-meaning Airbnb host provided a Moses basket instead of a pack n play.
+On a recent trip, our almost-2-year-old daughter unexpectedly had her first night in a “big girl” bed when a well-meaning Airbnb host (Use our referral link to save up to $47 on your first Airbnb booking) provided a Moses basket instead of a pack n play.
 We could have thrown our hands up, but we didn’t.
 While the experience wasn’t easy for any of us, we made it work.

 When obstacles are thrown into your path during a trip, you figure it out.
 I’ve learned how to program a brand new washing machine and my husband figured out how to drive on the left-hand side of the road.